onsip/sipjs.com/content/api/0.5.0/session.md

 ### `referred`

-Fired when the session was unable to establish.
+Fired after the user is referred, when the transfer begins.

 #### `on('referred', function(request,newSession) {})`